 Return to Darwin for sightseeing.
 See the elegant colonial architecture of the city's historic buildings that survived Cyclone Tracy in 1974.
 Visit the splendid Botanic Gardens and beautiful East Point, an area rich in WWII memorabilia.
 Also visit the Art Gallery to view fine collections of Aboriginal art.
 Later, fly to Cairns, “Gateway to the Great Barrier Reef,” one of the Seven Natural Wonders of the World.
 (B)

 Board a fast catamaran and cruise to Green Island, one of the many tropical islands on Australia's famous Great Barrier Reef.
-Here you can choose to snorkel, take a Glass-Bottom Boat Tour, or walk through the island's cool rainforest.
-This afternoon, your Tour Director can assist you with a variety of optional activities.
-(B, D)
+Here you can choose to snorkel, take a semi-submersible watercraft tour, or attend a presentation by a marine biologist.
+(B, L, D)

 Day 16 - Cairns